gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 The SOC and Incident Response Teams may gather data on specific techniques and tactics used in active incidents.
 This ATT&CK-based data can be fed back into the strategic CTI program to:
 - Adjust priorities based on real-world observed techniques.
-- Update risk registers with specific ATT&CK techniques tied to your organization’s threat model.
+- Update risk registers with specific ATT&CK techniques tied to your organization`s threat model.

 Example: If a SOC identifies Credential Dumping (T1003) during an attack, this can help the strategic CTI team understand that attackers may focus on exploiting credential storage weaknesses in the future.
 This could lead to strategic investments in strengthening Multi-factor Authentication (MFA) across critical systems.

 ### Alignment with CISO & Executive Reporting

-For CISOs and the executive team, integrating MITRE ATT&CK helps provide clarity on the organization’s defense against sophisticated threats.
+For CISOs and the executive team, integrating MITRE ATT&CK helps provide clarity on the organization`s defense against sophisticated threats.
 By presenting risk analysis in the form of ATT&CK techniques, you can:
 - Show the organization's threat profile based on the MITRE ATT&CK matrix.
 - Discuss resilience gaps in terms of specific adversary TTPs and their impact on your organization's strategic assets.